The Rise of Totalitarian Democracy

 They are increasingly hostile toward traditional religious belief and reject outright, in many cases, the notion that free individuals may associate with whom they choose.

-In July 2024, one notorious enemy of free speech, the EU’s so-called “Digital Commissioner” Thierry Breton, actually tried to forbid Elon Musk from interviewing a candidate for president of the United States, Donald Trump, on his social media platform, on the grounds that such an interview might spread “disinformation” that the EU’s autocrats might dislike.
+In July 2024, one notorious enemy of free speech, the EU’s so-called “Digital Commissioner” Thierry Breton, actually tried to forbid Elon Musk from interviewing a then=candidate for president of the United States, Donald Trump, on his social media platform, on the grounds that such an interview might spread “disinformation” that the EU’s autocrats might dislike.

 As the far-left Washington Post observed: